maxtong9/smart_meetings/README.md

 then set credentials using:
 `aws configure`

 Then enter the Id and Secret Key shared in the group chat.
+region: us-west-1

 ## Rails credentials